 - 1.6 The Local Government Act 2003 set out a framework for the financing of capital investments in local authorities which came into operation from April 2004.
 Alongside this, the Prudential Code was developed by the Chartered Institute of Public Finance and Accountancy (CIPFA) as a professional code of practice to support local authorities' decision making in the areas of capital investment and financing.
 Authorities are required by regulation to have regard to the Prudential Code. - 1.7 CIPFA released an updated version of the Prudential Code in December 2017.
 The revised code includes a new requirement for authorities to produce a Capital Strategy.
-CIPFA acknowledged that the timing of the new Prudential Code's release created difficulties as the planning processes for 2018/19 would have already been well advanced, so it confirmed that compliance with the revised Prudential Code and the recently updated CIPFA Treasury Management Code may take place at the next available opportunity.
-To comply with the new requirements, a Capital Strategy has been produced for 2019/20 and will be updated on an annual basis.
+To comply with the requirements, a Capital Strategy has been produced for 2020/21 and will be updated on an annual basis.
 The Strategy will also need to be submitted to full Council for approval.

-2. LINKS TO STRATEGIC PLANS AND FUTURE CAPTIAL REQUIREMENTS
+2. LINKS TO STRATEGIC PLANS AND FUTURE CAPITAL REQUIREMENTS